 4) What should I pay for a good mattress?

 Prices for beds range from well under £100 to several thousand.
 As a general rule, you do get what you pay for.
 Remember that every £100 you spend on a new bed represents an investment of just 4p a night (assuming a life span of 7 years).
 A bargain bed is no bargain if you don’t sleep well in it.

 5) Will I notice any difference between rigid and flexible slats?

 Rigid slats will give a bed a firmer feel, but they will also affect the durability of the mattress as they have no give, and work against the mattress, leaving it to do all the work.
 Sprung slats are designed to work with the mattress, prolonging its life and improving comfort levels.

 6) Why should I turn my mattress regularly?

-Better quality mattresses with lots of natural fillings will often form body indentations – this is totally normal and proves the mattress is working as intended.
+Better quality mattresses with lots of natural fillings will often form body indentations – this is totally normal and proves that the mattress is working as intended.
 Regular turning will help the fillings settle and compact down more evenly.
-Generally, it’s a good idea to mattresses from end to end and side to side every week for the first few months, and thereafter about every three months.
+Generally, it’s a good idea to turn mattresses from end to end, and side to side, every week for the first few months, and thereafter about every three months.

 7) What sizes do beds come in?

 We stock beds in sizes from single to superking.
 Specific measurements are;

 - Single: 90cm/ 3ft